orestbida/cookieconsent/docs/reference/configuration-reference.md

 ## autoShow

+Automatically show the consent modal if consent is not valid.

 - **Type**: `boolean`
 - **Default**: `true`

-Automatically show the consent modal if consent is not valid.
-Based on your use case, you may turn this option off and use the `.show()` method instead, to programmatically show the modal.

-* **Example** <br>
+- **Example**

     Disable `autoShow` and show modal after 3 seconds: